LarryTheFatCat/Password-Generator/README.md

 - Asking if you want to see the file in your directory or not.

 # Todo
--
-- Ask if you want to see the amount of characters inside the file. provided yes, it will show the amount of characters.
-Provided no it will not show the amount of characters.
 - Ask if you want to see the location of the file.
 Provided yes, it will show the location of the file in a JOptionPane.
 Provided no it will not show the location of the file.
 - JOptionPane for when the file is already in your directory.
 - JOptionPane for when the file is not in your directory.